LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W09-D0-OverviewAndAnnouncements.md

 - Lab 7&mdash;Evant app due Thursday
 - No quiz
-- Term project: three things due including the beta version on Sunday
+- Term project: three items due including the beta version on Sunday

 ## Q and A